Materials: Foam, plastic

 Interestingly, removing the water-channel cover makes the bed more squishy and cradling, but most anyone who purchases this bed won’t remove the cover.
 That’s the main selling point, after all.

-One of the Pod Pro’s main selling points is the climate-controlled cover.
+One of the Pod Pro’s main selling points is the climate-controlled cover, making it a great mattress for hot sleepers.
 The cover connects to a pump that pushes water through thin channels in the Active Grid cover, heating or cooling the bed depending on the temperature a sleeper selects using an in-app dial.
 It all sounds a bit like Black Mirror, but we love that the bed can reach temperatures as low as 55 degrees Fahrenheit and as high as 110 degrees Fahrenheit.
 In fact, this bed is the dream for people who sleep exceptionally hot or cold, especially those with chronic conditions.
 Sleepers can even set a temperature-based smart alarm: The bed can gradually wake up sleepers in the morning by either cooling down or heating up.

 Though the Pod Pro has an all-foam design, we think the cooling water cover will completely make up for any heat-trapping tendencies in the foam.
 The only issue?
 Because the bed is cooled with water, we felt a moisture sensation when sitting or lying on the cooled-down bed.
 It reminded our team of waking up on a camping trip to a bit of mist in the air.
 A nice thick set of sheets should keep you adequately cool, yet separated from the feeling of moisture emanating from the bed.